Why Choose Hardwoods?

 Did you know that nearly twice as much hardwood trees grow each year as is harvested?

 It’s true.
 In fact, in the past 50 years, the volume of hardwood species found in American forests has nearly doubled.
-And North American foresters follow best practices, including single-tree selection as a preferred harvesting method.
+And the select North American foresters that we work with follow best practices, including single-tree selection as a preferred harvesting method.
 This technique mirrors natural selection and encourages forests to renew and regenerate themselves naturally.
 In addition, advanced technology and responsible manufacturing processes assure the least wood waste and that all wood processing by-products have a use:

 Tree bark becomes mulch and soil conditioners.